windhamg/passport-uashib/README.md

-Passport-UWShib
+Passport-UAShib
 ===============

-Passport authentication strategy that works with the University of Washington's Shibboleth single-sign on service.
-This uses the fabulous [passport-saml](https://github.com/bergie/passport-saml) module for all the heavy lifting, but sets all the default options so that it works properly with the UW Shibboleth Identity Provider (IdP).
+_This repo is a derivative work of Dave Stearn's [Passport-UWShib](https://github.com/drstearns/passport-uwshib), developed at The University of Washington.
+It is intended for use by Shibboleth service providers at The University of Arizona._

-Note that in order to use the UW IdP for authentication, **you must [register your server](https://iam-tools.u.washington.edu/spreg/)**.
-During the registration process, it will attempt to gather your server's metadata via the route /Shibboleth.sso/Metadata.
-This module provides an implementation for that route, but you have to set that up in your main server script (see [/example/server.js](https://github.com/drstearns/passport-uwshib/blob/master/example/server.js)).
+Passport authentication strategy that works with the University of Arizona's Shibboleth single-sign on service.
+This uses the fabulous [passport-saml](https://github.com/bergie/passport-saml) module for all the heavy lifting, but sets all the default options so that it works properly with the UA Shibboleth Identity Provider (IdP).

-While registering, you must also specify which user profile attributes you want.
-See the [Guide to Attributes Available from the UW IdP](https://wiki.cac.washington.edu/display/infra/Guide+to+Attributes+Available+from+the+UW+IdP) for more information.
+Note that in order to use the UA IdP for authentication, **you must [register your server](https://siaapps.uits.arizona.edu/home/?tab=shibbolethtab)**.

 Installation
 ------------
-    npm install passport-uwshib
+    npm install passport-uashib

 or if using a [package.json file](https://www.npmjs.org/doc/package.json.html), add this line to your dependencies hash:

-    "passport-uwshib": "*"
+    "passport-uashib": "*"

 and do an `npm install` or `npm update` to get the most current version.

 Usage
 -----
-There is a fully-working example server script in [/example/server.js](https://github.com/drstearns/passport-uwshib/blob/master/example/server.js), and an associated [package.json](ttps://github.com/drstearns/passport-uwshib/blob/master/example/package.json), which you can use to install all the necessary packages to make the example script run (express, express middleware, passport, etc.).
+There is a fully-working example server script (minus the certificates and Express session secret) in [/example/server.js](https://github.com/windhamg/passport-uashib/blob/master/example/server.js), and an associated [package.json](https://github.com/windhamg/passport-uashib/blob/master/example/package.json), which you can use to install all the necessary packages to make the example script run (express, express middleware, passport, etc.).
 Refer to that as I explain what it is doing.

 This module provides a Strategy for the [Passport](http://passportjs.org/) framework, which is typically used with [Express](http://expressjs.com/).
 Thus, there are several modules you need to require in your server script in addition to this module.